KatherineMichel/digital-commonplace/README.md

 <!--
 https://twitter.com/dharden/status/1271540183402295296 | Dan Harden 🌿 on Twitter: "taking a few minutes to stretch in the morning has, legitimately, changed my life in past year" / Twitter

+https://twitter.com/pwang/status/1274340328091377664 | Peter Wang on Twitter: "“Do the real thing.”
+Great advice.
+Esp since social media rewards people for bleating on about the stuff they’re in the midst of planning to try, etc. Just do the real thing. https://t.co/sRre9jZ00h" / Twitter https://www.scotthyoung.com/blog/2020/05/04/do-the-real-thing/ | Do the Real Thing | Scott H Young

 Season of Docs- Django
 https://developers.google.com/season-of-docs/docs/participants/ | Season of Docs  |  Google Developers